Frequently Asked Questions

 Yes, and we also offer dampers for street use, drag racing, marine applications, and off-road use as well.

 No, since the parts of the damper are manufactured in house and the fluid can not be bought off the shelf, we ask that the dampers be sent in to allow us to properly service the damper and inspect for any problems.
+When shipping your damper in for service, please fill out and include our RMA form (PDF Format) with your shipment.

 Yes, we recommend that a damper installer tool be used to install any harmonic damper.
 This tool is available at most auto parts stores and may also be available for rent at the same auto parts stores.